 In puberty, estrogen levels are high.
 Skin is smooth and elastic and the skin contours are defined.
 As we age, hormone levels decline and volume-giving cells decrease in both size and number leading to a loss in volume and less defined facial contours.

-- Sun: Spending too long in the sun can damage collagen, compromise skin structure and cause photoageing (premature skin ageing caused by the sun)
+- Sun: Spending too long in the sun can damage collagen, compromise skin structure and cause photoageing (premature skin ageing caused by the sun).
+Too much time in the sun without protection can cause sunburn, so it is important to prevent and treat sunburn when it happens.

 - Smoking: Nicotine and other chemicals in cigarettes further degrade skin collagen